Jun 02, 2026

 CSU International Program Opportunities

 Developing intercultural communication skills and international understanding among its students is a vital mission of the California State University (CSU).
-Since its inception in 1963, the CSU International Programs, a systemwide department operating from within the CSU Chancellor’s Office in Long Beach, California, has contributed to this effort by providing qualified students an affordable opportunity to continue their studies abroad for a full academic year.
-More than 15,000 CSU students have taken advantage of this unique study option.
+Since its inception in 1963, the CSU International Programs, a systemwide department operating from within the CSU Chancellor’s Office in Long Beach, California, has contributed to this effort by providing qualified students an affordable opportunity to continue their studies abroad.
+More than 24,000 CSU students have taken advantage of this unique study option.
 In addition, CSU International Programs has student exchange agreements with institutions worldwide.
 California welcomes our international exchange students and values our reciprocal partnerships with top universities around the world.

-International Programs participants earn resident academic credit at their CSU campuses while they pursue full-time, yearlong study at a host university or special student center abroad.
+International Programs participants earn resident academic credit at their CSU campuses while they pursue full-time, yearlong, semester, or short term summer program of study at a host university or special student center abroad.
 The International Programs serves the needs of students in over 100 designated academic majors.
-Affiliated with more than 70 recognized universities and institutions of higher education in 18 countries, the International Programs also offers a wide selection of study locales and learning environments.
+Affiliated with more than 70 recognized universities and institutions of higher education in 16 countries, the International Programs also offers a wide selection of study locales and learning environments.

-International Programs pays all tuition and administrative costs for participating California resident students to the same extent that such funds would be expended to support similar costs in California.
+Students pay the same tuition to study abroad as they would at their home campus.
 CSU IP participants are responsible for all personal costs, such as transportation, room and board, living expenses, and home campus fees.
 Financial aid, with the exception of Federal Work-Study, is available to qualified students.

 Students can begin to explore study abroad programs, requirements and eligibility on the study abroad brochure pages of this site.
 Incoming exchange students can begin by reviewing the list of CSU IP exchange partners to ensure their home university is on the list.
 If it is, students should contact the exchange coordinator at their home institution to understand the selection and admissions processes; if it is not, students are welcome to apply to the California State University as an international student.